joepv/joepv.github.io/_posts/2023-02-07-homeybridge.md

 ![homeybridge10.png](../assets/images/homeybridge10.png)

-As a HC3 user you have to let go your HC3 way of working and embrace the principle of flow.
+As a HC3 user you have to let go of your HC3 way of working and embrace the principle of flow.
 Then you get a fair amount of home automation by using Homey Flows.
 For example [my advanced Sonos automation](https://docs.joepverhaeg.nl/sonos-group-controller/), which saves the current player state when everybody left the house, is manageable to create with the Homey Bridge.
 But you have to make a flow per Sonos player and nest them in another flow.
 This can become a messy to manage, but it is possible.

 With the upcoming [Homey Pro](https://homey.app/nl-nl/homey-pro/) you can use HomeyScript and this gives you possibilities like the powerful HC3 Lua scenes.
 If you are a home automation starter, or a non technical person I think the Homey Bridge suits you very well.
 To create advanced home automation routines I still recommend the amazing Home Center 3.
 The Homey Pro looks promising, so I’m very curious about the hub when it enters the market this year.